-- Calorie count is based on 24 cookies, which is the amount you will get if you use a tablespoon to scoop them out.
+- If you use a tablespoon to scoop the cookie dough onto the pan, you will get roughly 24 cookies.
 If you make them with a medium sized cookie scoop, (medium scoops are usually 1.5 tablespoons), you will end up with less cookies.
 When I make them with a scoop, I get about 20).

 - Don't buy oat flour, make your own!
 It's really easy and so much cheaper.
 Here's how to make your own oat flour.

 - This recipe will NOT work with coconut flour.

 - For this recipe, you want your coconut oil to be soft, not melted.

 - Use either 1/2 or 3/4 cup of raisins, depending on how many raisins you like in your cookies.

 - Cookies may seem under baked when you take out of the oven because they will be very soft.
 Not to worry, they firm up as they cool.

 - Nutrition info listed below is based on one of 24 cookies.
 Nutrition info is only to be used as a rough guide.
 Click here to learn how nutrition info is calculated on this website.